sueszli/fast-snek/README.md

 - the `multiprocessing` standard library
 	- high call overhead, (de)serialization overhead, resource overhead.
 - mixing c/c++ code with python
-	- fastest, but needs some extra work to avoid the (de)serialization overhead.
+	- fastest, very straightforward - but gets complicated when you're sharing a lot of memory and needs some extra work to avoid the (de)serialization overhead.

 you have to be very intentional with the way you mix c and python: